Prototype-EVE/phylax-sentinel-core/README.md

 ### **Statement of Intent**
-Project PHYLAX is developed as a **Sovereign Security Tool**.
+Project SENTINEL is developed as a **Sovereign Security Tool**.
 Our commitment to **Privacy-by-Design** dictates that "Intelligence" must never come at the cost of "Anonymity."
 We do not "rent" our logic; we own it.

 ---
 ##Manufacturing Readiness Level (MRL)